kenmartin-unix/BwBasic/README.md

 8-5-2020 KenUnix with the help of CHIP Master.

-Bwbasic.exe is the setup program Windows/DOS systems.
+bwbasic.exe is the setup program Windows/DOS systems.
 Like Windows 7, Windows 10 and Server 2000.

 bwbasic_3.20b-1j_i386.deb is for Intel 386 Linux systems.